 What are the benefits of an Antigua and Barbuda passport?

 Antigua and Barbuda passports are CARICOM passports that are issued to citizens of Antigua and Barbuda for international travel.
 They are biometric documents, ensuring a greater level of safety and facilitating cross-border procedures.

 How long are Antigua and Barbuda passports valid for?

 First-time passports of Antigua and Barbuda issued to economic citizens are only valid for five years.
 This is to ensure that proper checks are performed on whether the economic citizen has fulfilled the five-day residence requirement and travel requirement to complete the Oath of Allegiance in Antigua and Barbuda.

 The validity of second-time passports depends on whether the passport is issued to someone aged 16 or over.
 If the person is 16 or over, then Antigua and Barbuda passports are valid for 10 years.
 If the person is a child aged less than 16, then the passport is only valid for five years.

 What is the Antigua and Barbuda passport application process?

-The passport application process is separate from the citizenship by investment process, and requires the applicant to present a number of documents.
+The passport application process is separate from the Citizenship by Investment process and requires the applicant to present several documents.
 These documents vary according to whether the application is a first-time application, a first-time renewal, or a later renewal.